Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

 We quantify and explain both the passive and active contributions driving intracellular fluctuations, by independently measuring the response function and power spectral density.
 We use AMR to measure $\tilde{\chi}$ and laser-tracking to measure $\tilde{C}$, and use this information to check for violation of FDT \cite{17234946,11724945,Fodor_2015}, which indicates active force generation.
 In oocytes, at high-frequencies the mechanical response ($\tilde{\chi}^{\prime\prime}$) and the spontaneous vesicle motion ($\pi f\tilde{C}/k_{B}T$) are related by the FDT as expected for thermal fluctuations \cite{24876498,25126787} (Fig. \ref{fig:fig3}A).
 At frequencies below $\sim400$ Hz, the observed motion of vesicles is dominated by an active energy consuming process (highlighted by the pink shaded region between the two curves in Fig \ref{fig:fig3}A).

 To quantify the nonequilibrium activity in an active soft material it is instructive to consider the effective energy \cite{11724945,19717437,21770546,19792774}, $E_{\mathrm{eff}}=\pi f\tilde{C}/\tilde{\chi}^{\prime\prime}$, which is a measure of how far the system is from thermal equilibrium.
+Note that the measurement of $E_{\mathrm{eff}}$ requires two separate measurements: rheology to get $\tilde{\chi}^{\prime\prime}$ and laser interferometry to get $\tilde{C}$.
 WT oocytes exhibit a strong departure from equilibrium due mainly to the actin-myosin-V network activity.
-Accordingly, the deviation is reduced when either actin is absent (Fmn -/-) or myosin-V is inactivated (MyoV (-)) (Fig \ref{fig:fig3}B).
+Accordingly, the deviation is reduced when either actin is absent (Fmn-/-) or myosin-V is inactivated (MyoV (-)) (Fig \ref{fig:fig3}B).
 This is quantitative confirmation that the dynamic actin-myosin-V meshwork drives vesicle dynamics out-of-equilibrium in the cytoplasmic-skeleton of mouse oocytes \cite{23873150,25774831}.
-Note that not all activity is abolished in Fmn -/- and MyoV(-), presumably due to the remaining sources of non-thermal activity in the oocyte.
+Note that in Fmn-/- and MyoV(-) not all activity is abolished, this is presumably due to residual actin-myosin-V that is active or other remaining sources of non-thermal activity in the oocyte (e.g., enzymes, polymerization, myosin-II in the cortex \cite{23873150}.